joshi1983/UAVSim/data/README.md

-# Settings Directory
+# data Directory

 The data directory contains the settings.json file for UAVSim.

 If you don't have a file named settings.json, copy and rename settings.json.example.

 ## frameOutputDirectory
 Specify the directory to save images to.